Home Garden Pro Tips by Chelsea Barracks Landscape Designer

 Define the Goal of Your Garden

-If you’re starting your garden design from scratch, think about who will be using the garden and how will you be using the garden (to mostly look at, to read a book in, for kids to play in, etc.) – this will determine whether you’ll need lots of lawn space, what sort of seating space you’ll want and how much of the space can be taken up by planting.
+If you’re starting your garden design from scratch, think about who will be using the garden and how will you be using the garden (to mostly look at, to read a book in, for kids to play in, etc.) – this will determine whether you’ll need lots of lawn space, by utilizing a natural landscaping technique, what sort of seating space you’ll want and how much of the space can be taken up by planting.